Skip to main content

 Our Larger Community

-CSC’s mission is to ensure that all people impacted by cancer are empowered by knowledge, strengthened by action and sustained by community.
+CSC’s mission is to uplift and strengthen people impacted by cancer by providing support, fostering compassionate communities, and breaking down barriers to care.
 CSC also helps establish best of class cancer care standards that are evidence based with research that further supports the importance of emotional health support for anyone on a cancer journey or supporting someone with cancer.